-3. If "Specify an IP address" is selected, your Router will need to be set up for a static IP connection type.
+3. If "Specify and IP address" is selected, your Router will need to be set up for a static IP connection type.
 Write the address information in the table below.
 You will need to enter this information into the Router.

-- Write in the IP address and subnet mask from the "IP Address" tab (3). - 5.
+- 4. Write the IP address and subnet mask from the "IP Address" tab (3). - 5.
 Click the "Gateway" tab (2).
-Write the gateway address down in the chart. - Click the "DNS Configuration" tab (1).
-Write the DNS address(es) in the chart. - If not already selected, select "Obtain IP address automatically" in the "IP Address" tab.
+Write the gateway address down in the chart. - 6.
+Click the "DNS Configuration" tab (1).
+Write the DNS address(es) in the chart. - 7.
+If not already selected, select "Obtain IP address automatically" on the IP address tab.
 Click "OK".